samueljsb/silence-lint-error/README.md

 python -m pip install silence-lint-error
 ```

-You must also install the linting tool you wish to use
+You must also install the linting tool you wish to use.
-*in the same virtual environment*.

 ### silence linting errors